 - Identification of the internal and external information sources that will enable risk to be assessed and reviewed.

 - Accurate and appropriate documentation of the risk assessment and its conclusions.

-As a commercial organisation’s business evolves, so will the bribery risks it faces and hence so should its risk assessment.
-For example, the risk assessment that applies to a organisation’s domestic operations might not apply when it enters a new market in a part of the world in which it has not done business before
+As a commercial organization’s business evolves, so will the bribery risks it faces and hence so should its risk assessment.
+For example, the risk assessment that applies to an organization’s domestic operations might not apply when it enters a new market in a part of the world in which it has not done business before

 Commonly encountered risks

-Commonly encountered external risks can be categorised into five broad groups – country, sectoral, transaction, business opportunity and business partnership:
+Commonly encountered external risks can be categorized into five broad groups – country, sectoral, transaction, business opportunity, and business partnership:

-- Sectoral risk: some sectors are higher risk than others.
-Higher risk sectors include the extractive industries and the large scale infrastructure sector.
+- Sectoral risk: some sectors are at higher risk than others.
+Higher-risk sectors include the extractive industries and the large-scale infrastructure sector.

-- Transaction risk: certain types of transaction give rise to higher risks, for example, charitable or political contributions, licences and permits, and transactions relating to public procurement.
+- Transaction risk: certain types of transactions give rise to higher risks, for example, charitable or political contributions, licenses and permits, and transactions relating to public procurement.

 - Business partnership risk: certain relationships may involve higher risk, for example, the use of intermediaries in transactions with foreign public officials; consortia or joint venture partners; and relationships with politically exposed persons where the proposed business relationship involves, or is linked to, a prominent public official.

-- lack of clarity in the organisation’s policies on, and procedures for, hospitality and promotional expenditure, and political or charitable contributions
+- lack of clarity in the organization’s policies on, and procedures for, hospitality and promotional expenditure, and political or charitable contributions

 - lack of clear financial controls